bdiev/WheatMagnateBot/README.md

 ## Troubleshooting
 - If Discord webhooks fail, verify `DISCORD_WEBHOOK_URL` and network access.
+- If Discord bot fails to connect, verify `DISCORD_TOKEN` and bot permissions.
+Ensure the bot is invited to the server and has access to the channel.
+- If allow commands don't work, check `DISCORD_CHANNEL_ID` and ensure messages are sent in the correct channel.
 - If Microsoft login fails, check cached credentials and follow mineflayer auth docs.
 For containers, ensure `AUTH_CACHE_DIR` is set to a persistent path.
 - Check console logs for runtime errors and webhook messages for critical events.